Election results of Cabinet Ministers during the 2022 French legislative election: First round

 Following the first round of voting on 12 June 2022, none of the candidates were elected or eliminated.
 Three ministers arrived in the second position of their respective constituencies and therefor entered the second round in an unfavourable position, they were: Clément Beaune, Stanislas Guerini and Amélie de Montchalin.
 The minister which obtained the best result was Gabriel Attal, with 48.06% of the vote.

 Second round

 During the second round, Justine Benin was beaten in Guadeloupe's 2nd constituency by the NUPES candidate, Christian Baptiste (58.65% versus 41.35%), Brigitte Bourguignon was beaten by 56 votes in the Pas-de-Calais's 6th constituency by the RN candidate, Christine Engrand (50.06% versus 49.94%), and Amélie de Montchalin was beaten in Essonne's 6th constituency by the NUPES candidate, Jérôme Guedj, deputy of the slingers faction of the PS between 2012 and 2014 and losing candidate in the 2017 legislative elections (53.36% versus 46.63%).
-It is the first time since the defeat of Alain Juppé in 2007 that ministers in office lost a legislative election.
-According to the rule decreed by the Élysée, they are all required to resign their government portfolios.
+It was the first time since the defeat of Alain Juppé in 2007 that ministers in office lost a legislative election.
+According to the rule decreed by the Élysée, they were all required to resign their government portfolios.